The Case Against Flame Retardants in Furniture – Part One

 Full Chemosphere paper here: chemosphere_paper.pdf

 It's important to bear in mind that the testing research undertaken to inform this paper was carried out on furniture constructs that actually pass the current match test in the Furniture Regulations.
 In other words, even if your sofa complies with the match test, you are still at risk from toxic poisoning should it catch fire.
-However, the findings of the government and Trading Standards shows that over 80% of UK sofas actually fail the match test in practice.
+However, the findings of the government and Trading Standards shows that up to 90% of UK sofas actually fail the match test in practice.

 Which means the danger from toxic poisoning is even greater than this paper describes.